PauseAI/pauseai-website/src/posts/5-levels-of-ai-regulation.md

 ---
 title: 5 Levels of AI safety regulation
-description: A framework for thinking about how dangerous AI can be regulated
+description: A framework for thinking about how to mitigate the risks from powerful AI systems
 image: /5levels.png
 ---

 As AI capabilities increase, the [risks](/risks) these systems pose to humanity increase as well.
 Many scientists have already warned about the [risk of human extinction](/xrisk).

-In this article, we'll look at our 5-levels framework for thinking about how dangerous AI can be regulated.
+In this article, we'll look at our 5-levels framework for thinking about how AI safety can be regulated.

 ## AI pipeline as a framework for safety governance